Monsieur9Bre99/MyDockerPress/README/README_en.md

 # MyDockerPress

-MyDockerPress is a project that allows you to easily and quickly deploy a WordPress site with a MySQL database using Docker.
+MyDockerPress (MySQL - Docker - WordPress) is a project that allows you to easily and quickly deploy a WordPress site with a MySQL database using Docker.
 With MyDockerPress, you don't have to worry about installing and configuring WordPress and MySQL on your machine.
 You can simply use Docker Compose to create and run the necessary containers in a few minutes.

 ## Features